Home / Business / Procurement / Procurement Process

 Industry Relations Staff

-IR staff leads the industry strategic engagement planning and implementation through non-competitive dialogue and partnerships, engaging industry through multiple platforms and venues, including the NCI Agency flagship event, NATO Edge.
+Industry Relations leads the industry strategic engagement planning and implementation through non-competitive dialogue and partnerships, engaging industry through multiple platforms and venues, including NCIA's flagship event, NATO Edge.

 Check out our partnerships section to see the latest we have to offer.